wp-plugins/wp-old-post-date-remover/readme.txt

 == Installation ==

+1. Download and unzip wp-old-post-date-remover.zip, producing a `wp-old-post-date-remover` folder.
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the `wp-old-post-date-remover`folder to the `/wp-content/plugins/` directory of your web server.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Done!

 == Frequently Asked Questions ==